mrevanngo/LOL-statistical-analysis/README.md

 In professional League of Legends, the early game often sets the tone for the entire match.
 Teams that establish gold leads by the 15-minute mark typically have significant advantages in itemization, map control, and objective pressure.
 However, the game is designed with comeback mechanics, and skilled teams can overcome early deficits through superior teamfighting, objective control, and late-game scaling.

-This analysis focuses on **"comeback" games**—matches where a team overcomes a meaningful gold deficit at the 15-minute mark to ultimately win.
+This analysis focuses on **"comeback" games**--matches where a team overcomes a meaningful gold deficit at the 15-minute mark to ultimately win.
 We define a "meaningful deficit" as being at least **1,500 gold behind**, which represents roughly one item component and filters out trivial differences that could swing with a single kill.

 ### Central Question